White people’s obsessive persecution complex in response to multiculturalism an economic justice

 Rich white people need to stop complaining about their own victimization.

 I say this as a straight, white man of the upper-middle class born in the 1980s.
 When it comes to the span of human history, I’ve won the goddamn lottery.
 Everything has been handed to me.
 I’ve wanted for nothing.
-I’ve had personal pain and tragedy, of course.
+I’ve experienced personal pain and tragedy, of course.
 I’m human.
-But in nearly every respect, life has offered to trim the crust from my sandwiches from the moment I slithered into being.
+But in nearly every respect, life has offered to trim the crust from my sandwiches from the moment I slipped into being.